victornemeth/ProteinTinder/README.md

 - If you have any suggestions please let me know!
 - More robust nginx deployment
-- Expanding domain correction by able to easily modify borders, names, etc.
+- Expanding domain correction with the ability to easily modify borders, names, etc.

 ---

 ## ⚙️ Run Locally